pgillich/kind-on-dev/README.md

 > Note: the Vagrant+kubeadm variant uses own vagrant in Docker, which contains all needed plugins.
 > See more details at [kubeadm-vagrant/Ubuntu/README.md](kubeadm-vagrant/Ubuntu/README.md).

+> Note: There are several limitations and workarounds with Vagrant,
+> See more details at [kubeadm-vagrant/Ubuntu/README.md](kubeadm-vagrant/Ubuntu/README.md).

 A few Linux filesystem limits should be increased, for example:

 ```sh